List of Futurama characters: Robot Devil

-Beelzebot, more commonly referred to as The Robot Devil (voiced by Dan Castellaneta in regular appearances, Maurice LaMarche in "A Tale of Two Santas") serves as the leader of Robot Hell, which is hidden beneath the "Inferno" ride at the amusement park "Reckless Ted's Funland" in New Jersey.
+Beelzebot, more commonly referred to as The Robot Devil (voiced by Dan Castellaneta in regular appearances, Maurice LaMarche in "A Tale of Two Santas"), serves as the leader of Robot Hell, which is hidden beneath the "Inferno" ride at the amusement park "Reckless Ted's Funland" in New Jersey.
 His function is to torment robots who have committed various sins under the practice of Robotology.
-If a deal is made with the Robot Devil, he appears to have unlimited power and can grant almost any request.
+If a deal is made with the Robot Devil, he appears to have unlimited power and can grant almost any request, but always with a catch that would benefit him and cause the dealers to suffer.
+He is similar to HIM from The Powerpuff Girls franchise, although not quite as intimidating nor as competent.
 The voice acting of the Robot Devil by Dan Castellaneta has been described as a "bravura performance" on his part.
 The Robot Devil is available as a build-a-figure from the first three series of Futurama action figures by Toynami.

 He first appears in "Hell Is Other Robots", kidnapping Bender and tormenting him until Fry and Leela manage to save Bender.
 He plays another major role in "The Devil's Hands Are Idle Playthings", in which Fry makes a deal with the Devil to improve his holophonor skills.
-Fry wins the Robot Devil's hands and uses them to write an opera about his and Leela's life all the way up until he makes his deal with the Robot Devil.
+Fry wins the Robot Devil's own hands and uses them to write an opera about his and Leela's life all the way up until he makes his deal with the Robot Devil.
 The Robot Devil manages to reverse the trade after setting up a complicated scheme to force Fry into relinquishing his hands as a condition for Leela not to marry him under contractual obligation.
 The character also makes brief cameos in "A Tale of Two Santas" and "Crimes of the Hot".
 In the episode "The Silence of the Clamps" he is shown as one of the wedding guests.
 He plays a key role in the Season 6 episode "Ghost in the Machines", offering to reunite Bender's body and spirit if Bender scares Fry to death.
 This same episode reveals that he keeps several spare bodies in his office and can transfer his spirit to one of these if his body is destroyed.

 The Robot Devil appears in the film series on several occasions, most notably The Beast with a Billion Backs, where Bender makes a deal with the Robot Devil exchanging his first-born son for the Armies of Hell.
 Bender more than happily locates his son and kicks the child into a vat of lava, causing the Robot Devil to comment, "That was pretty brutal, even by my standards."
 Bender simply replies, "No backsies!"
 In Bender's Big Score, he conducts the band at Lars and Leela's wedding.

 In the commentary for "The Devil's Hands Are Idle Playthings", Castellaneta says the voice is based on a "bad impression of Hans Conried".